Ghost distributions on supersymmetric spaces I: Koszul induced superspaces, branching, and the full ghost centre: Full ghost centre

-\end{proof} Thank you to Maria Gorelik for helping me work through the following argument. \begin{prop} $C$ acts by $\Z$-graded constants on every Verma module $M(\lambda)$. \end{prop} \begin{proof} Let $M=\UU\g\otimes_{\UU\b}S(\h)$ denote the universal Verma module, where $\n^+$ acts trivially on $S(\h)$ and $\h$ acts by multiplication.
+\begin{prop} $C$ acts by $\Z$-graded constants on every Verma module $M(\lambda)$. \end{prop} \begin{proof} Let $M=\UU\g\otimes_{\UU\b}S(\h)$ denote the universal Verma module, where $\n^+$ acts trivially on $S(\h)$ and $\h$ acts by multiplication.
 This module admits a $\Z$-grading given

 For each $\lambda\in\h^*$, we have a surjective $\g$-equivariant morphism

 given by evaluation at $\lambda$ on $S(\h)$.
 For $u\in(\UU\n^{-})_i$, consider the element $[c,u]+(HC(c)(\lambda)-f_i(\lambda))u\in\UU\g$, and then consider